tlambert03/LLSpy/README.rst

 * pretty-print info on directory
 * add ProcessingLog.txt and possibly pickle LLSdir object for state maintenance
 * multithreading, multi-GPU support
-* merge datasets (when for stop/start acquisition)
-* rename files acquired in script-editor for loops for standard processing
 * export for bigDataViewer/.ims/.hdf5 format?
 * docs
 * logging module instead of print() and warnings
 * more user-friendly settings.ini
-* GUI